A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation

-A similar trend can be observed in TABLE~\ref{tab:full_algo_path}, which shows the 'algorithm'/'camera path' dependent reconstruction error.
+A similar trend can be observed in Table~\ref{tab:full_algo_path}, which shows the 'algorithm' vs 'camera path' effect on the reconstruction error.
 While MultiBody~\cite{MultiBody2017} has the lowest average error, it is surpassed in the Half Circle and Tricky 'camera path' by RIKS~\cite{gotardo:ECCV2012}.
 On the other hand, MultiBody has the lowest error under the Circle path by quite a significant margin.

 From this analysis we can conclude that MultiBody performs the best on average, but is surpassed w.r.t.\ to certain camera paths and animatronic deformations by algorithms such as RIKS~\cite{gotardo:ECCV2012} and KSTA~\cite{GotardoICCV2011}.
 This also clearly indicates that one needs to control for both deformation type and camera motion in future \nrsfm{} comparisons, as the above conclusion could be changed by choosing the right combination of camera path and deformation.
 On the other hand, these findings show that \nrsfm{} performance can be optimized by choosing the right camera path (e.g. Zigzag) and the right algorithm for the deformation in question.